 There are so many!
 I think South America and Africa top my list.
-2019 was my first time to both continents and I fell in love.
+2019 was my first time on both continents and I fell in love.
 In South America, I’d say Argentina and Peru were my top two places.
-The yerba mate tradition in Argentina is beautiful and the country has such a variety of landscape and animals.
+The yerba mate tradition in Argentina is beautiful and the country has such a variety of landscapes and animals.

 Peru blew my mind with all the amazing food and Machu Pichu amazed me because of the intelligence of the people that built it long ago to understand architecture so well it’s still standing.
 I also survived altitude sickness without western meds, so felt very proud.